dragonflypl/web-wiki/react.md

 ```

 It is commonly used to access e.g. context and pass it down to presentational component (`Article`) as props.

+- It is aware of Redux.
+- Focus on how things work.
+- subscribe to redux state
+- dispatch redux actions
+- generate by react-redux

+### Presentational components

+- Focus on how things look
+- unaware of redux
+- read data from props
+- invoke callbacks on props
+- written by hand, often only render function

 ### Pure components